awxlong/cureseek_therapeutic_agent/README.md

-# CureSeek: Code for CURE-Bench
+# CureSeek Therapeutic Agent: Code for CURE-Bench

 We participated in the [CURE-Bench competition](https://www.kaggle.com/competitions/cure-bench) on therapeutic reasoning via external tool usage with LLMs, and we open-source our code.